MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 ## Use a pre-built assessment

-## Modify a pre-built assessment by extending a Compliance Manager template
+There are two starting points for creating an assessment from a Compliance Manager template.

-## Create your own custom assessment

-## (old)Create an assessment
+You can begin the process from your assessments page by selecting the **Create assessment** button and then working through the assessment creation wizard.
+The steps for this process are below.

+You can also start from your assessment templates page by finding the template you want, selecting its details page, and selecting **Create assessment**.
+You’ll then enter the wizard with your template already selected.

-To create an assessment in Compliance Score, follow the steps below:
+### To create an assessment

-1. From your assessments page, select **Add assessment**.
+1. Know which group you’ll assign your assessment to, or be prepared to create a new one for this assessment.
+Learn more about [groups](#understand-groups-before-creating-assessments).

+2. Go to your **assessments** page in Compliance Manager and select Create assessment.
 An assessment wizard will appear in a large flyout pane.

-2. **Select a template:** Choose a [template](compliance-score-templates.md) to serve as the basis for your assessment.
-You can choose a ready to use template, or a template you’ve modified or created.
+3. **Select a template**: Choose a template to serve as the basis for your assessment.
 Select the radio button next to your chosen template, then select **Next**.

-> [!NOTE]
-> See [instructions for creating and modifying templates](working-with-compliance-manager.md#templates), a process handled in Compliance Manager.

-3. **Name and group:** Enter a name for your assessment in the **Assessment name** field.
+4. **Name and group:** Enter a name for your assessment in the **Assessment name** field.
 Assessment names must be unique within groups.
 If the name of your assessment matches the name of another assessment in any given group, you’ll receive an error asking you to create a different name.

-4. Assign your assessment to a group.
+5. Assign your assessment to a group.
 You can either:
     - Select **Use existing group** to assign it to a group you’ve already created; or
     - Select **Create new group** to create a new group and assign this assessment to it:
         - Determine a name for your group and enter it in the field beneath the radio button.